 Number One, a woman who's already lost her virginity outside marriage is certainly not addressed, and in the culture of the time she was probably not going to get married.
 So should she be denied that pleasure for life based on one indiscretion?
 Which she might not have even consented to?

 Number Two, what about a widow?
 Widows were allowed to remarry, that's the only time a non virgin could ever get married.
 And nothing directly condemning a widow having extra marital sex exists in The Law.

 Number Three, how is adultery defined?
 First of all like it or not it only goes one way in the Biblical laws about it, (Even in the New Testament) only the woman's fidelity is addressed.
 Leviticus 20:10 "And the man that committeth adultery with another man's wife".
 Even in Matthew 5:28 condemning even the coveting there is no gender reversal equivalent.

 It's undeniably unfair to women, but it was an unfairness necessary in the ancient world lacking DNA testing to verify paternity.
-And there are medical reasons why it's good to know your a kid's biological parents are, even though has nothing to do with the real definition of being a mother or father.
+And there are medical reasons why it's good to know who your a kid's biological parents are, even though that has nothing to do with the real definition of being a mother or father.